 We have a duty to you, our alumni and future students to maintain the integrity and standard of the degrees we award through a rigorous assessment system.
 The purpose of the various assignments and examinations we ask you to complete is not simply for assessment: these are also intended to help you to structure your learning to help you gauge your progress through the programme.

-You must successfully pass all Core Courses.
-Your grades will be adjusted to a grade curve from A+ to C, with the top 10% of the class achieving A+.
+You must successfully pass all core courses.
+Your grades will be adjusted to a grade curve from A+ to C, with a maximum of 10% of the class achieving A+.
 The decision to Pass or Fail is a matter of academic judgement, and there is no obligation to fail any students.

 To earn your degree, you must complete all requirements of your programme.
 This includes both courses and programme elements.
-You must pass all Business Fundamentals and Tailored Core courses, and successfully pass min.
-10 Elective courses but you may carry one Elective fail.
-You also have to successfully complete Leadership Launch and the Global Business Experience.
+You must pass all Business Fundamentals and Tailored Core courses, and successfully pass a minimum of ten elective courses, but you may carry one elective fail.
+You must also successfully complete Leadership Launch and the Global Experience.

-The MBA Programme has 15, 18, and 21-month exit points.
+The MBA programme has 15, 18, and 21-month exit points.
 These time frames capture the amount of study you are expected to undertake.
-I.e. if you start in August 2020, you may be permitted to finish your studies in December 2021.
+I.e. if you start in August 2024, you may be permitted to take your last class in December 2025.

-In order to graduate from the programme at one of our Early Exit points, you will need to have met all programme requirements: pass Business Fundamentals, Tailored Core courses and min.
-10 Elective courses, and complete experiential programme elements like Leadership Launch and the Global Business Experience.
+In order to graduate from the programme at one of our early exit points, you will need to have met all programme requirements: pass your Business Fundamentals, Tailored Core and a minimum of 10 elective courses, and complete experiential programme elements like Leadership Launch and the Global Experience.